mvysny/vaadin-on-kotlin/docs/tutorial.md

 Luckily, we have already created the model - it's the `Article` entity class.
-We will use [VoK-ORM](https://github.com/mvysny/vok-orm) which will map the Article object to a relational database.
-By default it will map to the "Article" table.
+We will use [VoK-ORM](https://github.com/mvysny/vok-orm) which will map the Article object to a relational (SQL) database.
+By default, it will map to the "Article" table.
 To create the table, we will have to create the migration.

 > **Note:** vok-orm is smart enough to automatically map column names to the Article class properties,
 > which means you don't have to provide the database name for every property
 > inside entities, as that will be done automatically by vok-orm.

-To create the migration, create a file named `V01__CreateArticle.sql` in the `web/src/main/resources/db/migration` directory, with the following contents:
+To create the migration, create a file named `V01__CreateArticle.sql` in the `src/main/resources/db/migration` directory, with the following contents:

 ```sql
 create table Article(